Is media publicity a key part of your photography marketing strategy? If not, I believe you’re missing a trick!

 Related reading: Why are you not using PR to promote your photography business?

-Will you adopt PR as a photography marketing strategy in 2021?
+Will you adopt PR as a photography marketing strategy?

 So, are you holding yourself back by not using PR?
 Have you been ignored by journalists before?
 Or have you had some PR successes?